maximilien/ghtrack/README.md

 # Developing

 We welcome your contributions.
 You can do so by opening [issues](/issues) for features and bugs you find.
-Or you can submit [PRs](/pulls) when you have specific changes you would like to make.
+Or you can submit [PRs](/pulls) when you have specific changes you would like to suggest.
 These changes can be both for source code, tests, and docs.

 ## Environment